Family Wellbeing Program

 The Homework/Tutoring Program is designed to increase self-confidence and academic performance.
-Approximately 46 tutors consisting of retired teachers, professionals and university students work one-on-one with about 38 children/youth who are enrolled in the program.
+Delivered at both the Windsor and Leamington offices, approximately 40 students benefit from the program each year.
+Tutors are retired teachers, professionals, university and high school students and work one-on-one with students enrolled in the program.
 The program has proven to be overwhelmingly successful as skills are developed and interest in studies is enhanced.
 Children have the use of iPads as resources which put them on an equal footing with classmates.
 Also, a Smart Board tracks results that are reviewed by agency workers and the child’s teachers and tutors.

 Youth With Cameras Program

 The Youth With Cameras Program not only teaches photography, it instills self-confidence and lends to the establishment and strengthening of friendships.
 Participants are given a new camera.
 Under the direction of a Service Director and an expert from Henry’s Camera’s, students visit a number of local landmarks and destinations to pursue their new hobby.
 Photos are displayed at an annual Gallery Showing planned by the youth.

 Fresh Air Summer Camp